coderefinery/DEPRECATED-software-licensing/talk.md

 ### Closed source

-- Your recipe is celebrated by The New Yorker magazine.
+- Your cake is celebrated by The New Yorker magazine.
 - People will have difficulties to reproduce your celebrated recipe.
 - Nobody else will improve your recipe.
 - Fewer tasty cakes will get consumed.